EssentialsX/Website/pages/do-not-use-mohist.md

 There are countless alternative hybrid servers that attempt to run Bukkit plugins on top of Forge, but many suffer from similar incompatibilities as Mohist does.

-However, if you're running a 1.12.2 server, [SpongeForge](https://www.spongepowered.org/) is a mature and well-engineered solution which allows running a rich ecosystem of [SpongeAPI plugins](https://ore.spongepowered.org/) alongside Forge mods.
+However, if you're running a 1.12.2 or 1.19+, [SpongeForge](https://www.spongepowered.org/) is a mature and well-engineered solution which allows running a rich ecosystem of [SpongeAPI plugins](https://ore.spongepowered.org/) alongside Forge mods.
 SpongeAPI is designed to support the nuances of modded platforms, and in general Sponge plugins work seamlessly with Forge mods - for example, [Nucleus](https://v2.nucleuspowered.org/) includes almost every feature